tomjnunez/task_manager_redux/README.md

 #### Add a view for an individual task

 Let's create the view.
-Go ahead and make the file:
+Create the file:

 ```
 $ touch app/views/show.erb